 I heard the angels singing….ahhh ahhh ahhh.
 I felt as if this past weekend I had died and went to barn wood heaven.

 It’s good to have friends in high places… or more like old worn, weathered places.
 My husband and I are working on a custom project for a client and one of her requests was to have some reclaimed open shelving for her kitchen.
-I’ve eyed those beauties on Pinterest and the like, and can’t say that I blame her.
+I’ve eyed those beauties, and can’t say that I blame her.
 If I could talk my hubs into that idea, I’d be on it like a glove.

 To say that I’m blessed to live in Amish country is an understatement.
 You might think things are a little slow around here, and that’s how I like it.
 Laid back lifestyle is where it’s at.
-What’s somewhat sad is because of the high demand for old wood, gorgeous barns are being torn down all over the place and being sold by the board foot.
+What’s somewhat sad is because of the high demand for old wood, folks are tearing own gorgeous barns all over the place Then, they are selling it by the board foot.
 Though I will say, most are dilapidated buildings that are a danger to any occupant.

 I began the hunt for some heavy 2″ x 12″ lumber by making a round of phone calls to my peeps.
-There is ample reclaimed wood around here, but we need those dimensions, and that can be hard to find.
+There is ample wood around here, but we need those dimensions, and that is hard to find.
 After speaking to our local farmer where we get our raw milk, he quickly knew of a place that I might be interested in.
 Might???

 Just look at this gorgeousness!
-This my friends is reclaimed wood heaven.
-All of the material in this pole building and on the property is reclaimed. drooling….
+This, my friends, is reclaimed wood heaven.
+All of the material in this pole building and on the property is reclaimed.